zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 The following Pipe APIs are provided by :file:`microkernel.h`:

 :c:func:`task_pipe_put()`
-   Writes data to a pipe, or fails & continues if unable to write data.

-:c:func:`task_pipe_put_wait()`
-   Writes data to a pipe, or waits if unable to write data.

-:c:func:`task_pipe_put_wait_timeout()`
-   Writes data to a pipe, or waits for a specified time period if unable to write data.
+   Writes data to a pipe, with time limited waiting.

 :c:func:`task_pipe_block_put()`
    Writes data to a pipe from a memory pool block.